VIDEO: Creating Secure Infant Attachment

 A child who has not bonded early in life will have a hard time accepting love, especially physical expressions of love.
 But you can help them learn to accept your love with time, consistency, and repetition.
 Trust and security come from seeing loving actions, hearing reassuring words, and feeling comforted over and over again.

-Find things that feel good to your child.
+Identify actions that feel good to your child.
 If possible, show your child love through rocking, cuddling, and holding—attachment experiences they missed out on earlier.
 But always be respectful of what feels comfortable and good to your child.
 In cases of previous abuse, neglect, and trauma, you may have to go very slowly because your child may be very resistant to physical touch.

 Respond to your child's emotional age.
 Children with attachment disorders often act like younger children, both socially and emotionally.
 You may need to treat them as though they were much younger, using more non-verbal methods of soothing and comforting.

 Help your child identify emotions and express their needs.
-Children with attachment disorders may not know what they're feeling or how to ask for what they need.
+Children with attachment problems may not know what they're feeling or how to ask for what they need.
 Reinforce the idea that all feelings are okay and show them healthy ways to express their emotions.

 Listen, talk, and play with your child.
 Carve out times when you're able to give your child your full, focused attention in ways that feel comfortable to them.
-It may seem hard to drop everything, eliminate distractions, and just be in the moment, but quality time together provides a great opportunity for your child to open up to you and feel your focused attention and care.
+It may seem hard to drop everything, eliminate distractions, and just live in the moment, but spending quality time together provides a great opportunity for your child to open up to you and feel your focused attention and care.

-Sleep – If your child is tired during the day, it will be that much harder for them to focus on learning new things.
+Sleep.
+If your child is tired during the day, it will be that much harder for them to focus on learning new things.
 Make their sleep schedule (bedtime and wake time) consistent.

 Play therapy.
 Helps your child learn appropriate skills for interacting with peers and handling other social situations.